 Princesses and their rarely-seen princes may join together to greet guests and royal subjects.
 Usually they are off ruling their kingdoms, but the princes often join their princesses for Valentine's Day.
 It might even be a different sweetheart couple who is not a prince or princess!
 Ask cast members who work with characters where you might find the sweetheart couple of the day, because these rare appearances will not appear on the Disneyland app.
 You’ll see romantic balloons and special treats in the parks, and many couples in their matching Disney shirts, ears or other accessories.

-Sweethearts' Nite, a Disneyland After Dark Party returned in 2019, and took place two separate nights on Feb.
+Sweethearts' Nite, a Disneyland After Dark Party returned from 2019, and took place two separate nights on Feb.
 12 and 13, 2020.
-If it returns for 2020, grab your sweetie for dancing, dining and double dating with Disney couples.
+If it returns, grab your sweetie for dancing, dining and double dating with Disney couples.
 Partygoers gain access to the park as of 6 p.m.
 The party goes from 9 p.m. to 1:00 a.m.
 Around the park, you'll find Valentine's-inspired décor, food, beverages and merchandise offerings.
 Do you and your loved one still see fireworks?
 Well, you will for sure at Sweethearts' Nite.
 The pyrotechnical spectacle will help you feel the love in the air.

 You'll encounter sweet snacks and desserts to enjoy yourself, share or give to a loved one.
 Don’t froget that tadpoles enjoy Valentine’s Day too!
 Celebrate with a balloon or special treat!

 Just being at Disneyland makes you feel young and playful.
 We prefer having Park Hopper tickets because we literally hop back and forth between parks, but you can definitely make a romantic date by staying in just one park or in the hotels.
 Couples who play together, stay together!
 Just ask Mickey and Minnie.
-Making a park date can rekindle your closeness and help you focus on just your partner so you can rejuvenate and jump back into family mode.
+Making a park date can rekindle your closeness and help you focus on just your partner.
+That way, you can rejuvenate and jump back into family mode.